in

 12. Alaska has more active volcanoes than any other U.S. state.
 Alaska is located on the Pacific “Ring of Fire,” which is a region of intense seismic and volcanic activity.
 The state has over 100 active volcanoes, the most of any state in the country.
 These volcanoes are found mostly in the Aleutian Islands, a chain of islands that stretch westward from the Alaska mainland toward Russia.
 The most active volcano in Alaska is Mount Redoubt, which has erupted several times in recent years.

 13. Alaska is home to the largest national park in the United States.
-The park is called Wrangell-St. Elias National Park and Preserve, and it covers an area of over 13 million acres.
-It is roughly the size of Switzerland, and it is larger than Yellowstone National Park, Yosemite National Park, and the country of Belgium combined.
-The park is known for its rugged, mountainous terrain and its abundance of wildlife, including bears, moose, and caribou.
+Wrangell-St. Elias National Park and Preserve spans over 13 million acres, making it roughly the size of Switzerland and larger than Yellowstone National Park, Yosemite National Park, and Belgium combined.
+Known for its rugged, mountainous terrain, the park is home to an abundance of wildlife, including bears, moose, and caribou.

 14. Alaska has the lowest population density of any U.S. state, with 1.2 people per square mile.
 As of the 2010 Census, Alaska had a population of about 710,000 people spread out over an area of more than 600,000 square miles, giving it a population density of about 1.2 people per square mile.
 This is much lower than the population density of most other U.S. states, which tend to be more densely populated.
 The state with the second-lowest population density is Montana, which has a population density of about 7 people per square mile.